bangkit-speechease/cloud-computing/README.md

 2. Handling user profile data within the app (retrieval, update, deletion).
 3. Providing access to and managing exercise content data.
 4. Processing user feedback via audio submissions to an ML model.
+5. Managing user progress data, including retrieval, addition, and updates, to track and enhance the learning journey within the app.

 ## 1. List API